bhaptics/haptic-guide/hyper-dash/HyperDash_New/README.md

 ### About Directional Damage
-* stronger haptic pattern for damage would be better -->  By increasing intensity and duration, stronger happatern will be generated.
+* Stronger haptic patterns for damage would be better -->  By increasing intensity and duration, stronger haptic patterns will be generated.
-* About the headshot -> If user dont't have head gear, by checking head device (Tactal) is connected, alternative hatpic patterns can be generated to the Vest
+* About the headshot -> If a user doesn't have a head gear, by checking head device (Tactal) is connected, alternative haptic patterns can be generated to the Vest
-* while getting hit multiple times in a short time, only last one generated fully. --> By changing the identifier all the damage patterns will be generated without missing.
+* while getting hit multiple times in a short time, only the last one generated fully. --> By changing the identifier all the damage patterns will be generated without missing.

 ```c#
     private int idCount = 0;